Bonnet2B1/so_long/readme.md

 # My First Game : so_long

-Graphics are bad, ok.
+The graphics are bad, ok.
 But it was not the point of the project.

 ## How to install so_long